GSA/search-gov/README.markdown

 We're using [Elasticsearch](http://www.elasticsearch.org/) for fulltext search and query analytics.

-On a Mac, Elasticsearch 1.0 is easy to install with [Homebrew](http://mxcl.github.com/homebrew/).
+On a Mac, Elasticsearch 1.1 is easy to install with [Homebrew](http://mxcl.github.com/homebrew/).

     $ brew install elasticsearch

 To upgrade via homebrew:

     $ brew update && brew upgrade elasticsearch

+To change the defaults, like number of shards, edit this file:

+    $ sudo vi /usr/local/Cellar/elasticsearch/1.1.1/config/elasticsearch.yml

+and restart it:

+    $ launchctl unload ~/Library/LaunchAgents/homebrew.mxcl.elasticsearch.plist
+    $ launchctl load ~/Library/LaunchAgents/homebrew.mxcl.elasticsearch.plist

 Otherwise, follow the [instructions](http://www.elasticsearch.org/download/) to download and run it.